 A wise man once observed, “If nothing ever changed, there would be no butterflies.”
 Change is good.
-And digital marketing strategies for healthcare have seen a lot of change and transformation.
+And healthcare digital marketing strategies have seen a lot of change and transformation.
 In the last decade, healthcare professionals have seen major changes in the healthcare laws, healthcare costs and how a patient selects their physicians.

 There have been oceans of ink spilled over debating and berating the first two of these topics.
 I would like to focus on the third area: How patients become our patients.
 Or don’t.

-According to a recent Pew Research study, 77 percent of patients say they use search engines to research their medical symptoms, understand procedures, etc. before selecting a physician.
+According to a Pew Research study, 77 percent of patients say they use search engines to research their medical symptoms, understand procedures, etc. before selecting a physician.
 Eighty-three percent report having spent a good amount of time on their hospital’s website.
 Fifty percent say they use health information sites to self-diagnose symptoms, research medical conditions, analyze treatment options, etc. before they book an appointment.
 Twenty-six percent say they used patient-generated reviews to aid in their final selection of a physician.
 Put this all together and what do you get?
 A blinding sense of the obvious: Good digital marketing content is as essential to healthcare as it is to any other business today.
 Maybe more so.

 So here are seven healthcare digital marketing strategies and tactics that you should consider in building up your medical practice.